dineshbhattarai-houzz/matrix-playground/README.md

 ```
 # /etc/hosts

-# public url of your local interface. synapse uses this domain to call introspection url
+# public ip of your local interface. synapse uses this domain to call introspection url
 # also, this needs to be available via browser for login
 192.168.18.109 matrix.localdomain
 ```